 East Lothian is not Scotland’s Food & Drink County for nothing and boasts a fine selection of independent places to sample the very best local produce including these off the beaten track cafes!

-Refreshments served outdoors in the walled garden or inside in the Victorian conservatory.
+Refreshments are served outdoors in the walled garden or inside in the Victorian conservatory.

 Relax in the outdoor courtyard or cosy tearoom.